AntoCuc/GpxSplitter/README.md

  - The code complies with Sun Microsystems' style checks (only exception is EOL)
  - At least 80% of the code's business logic is unit tested
+ - A cross-platform executable JAR can be successfully generated
  - A Microsoft Windows executable can be successfully generated

 Note: To build a Mac executable we require an artefact found only on Mac